EAA AirVenture - July 20 - July 26, 2026 - Oshkosh, Wisconsin USA

 Are you or your IAC chapter members planning to camp at Camp Scholler during AirVenture this year?
 Would you like to join the AirVenture IAC Chapter Camping?

-AirVenture is fun no matter where you stay, however the fun is doubled with old and newfound friends sharing space together in Camp Scholler.
-Check back for sign up instructions.
+AirVenture is fun no matter where you stay; however, the fun is doubled with old and newfound friends sharing space in Camp Scholler.
+Check back for sign-up instructions.
+Registration doesn't begin until May.

 Follow us on social media: